skokec/DAU-ConvNet/README.md

 ## Instalation from pre-compiled binaries (pip)

-If you are using `TensorFlow` from pip, then install a pre-compiled binaries (.whl) from the [RELEASE](https://github.com/skokec/DAU-ConvNet/releases) page (mirror server also avialable http://box.vicos.si/skokec/dau-convnet):
+If you are using `TensorFlow` from pip, then install a pre-compiled binaries (.whl) from the [RELEASE](https://github.com/skokec/DAU-ConvNet/releases) page (mirror server also available http://box.vicos.si/skokec/dau-convnet):

 ```bash
 # install dependency library (OpenBLAS)